rafshawn/RTOS-Notes/06-Shells.md

 # POSIX Shell
 - **POSIX**: Portable Operating System Interface
 	- Set of standards specifying the interface between a Unix-like OS and user programs.
-- A POSIX shell addheres to POSIX standard for shell syntax, built-in commands, environments variables, and other shell features.
+- A POSIX shell adheres to POSIX standard for shell syntax, built-in commands, environments variables, and other shell features.
 - Provides consistent and portable environment for executing commands, scripting, and interacting with OS.

 ## Redirection: